Rainbow Brite: Premise

 A young girl named Wisp is brought by a mysterious voice to a gray, desolate land with the mission to bring color to this fictional world by locating the Sphere of Light.
 Along the way, she befriends a furry creature (called a sprite) named Twink and a horse named Starlite and finds a mysterious baby who turns out to be the key to her mission.
 With the help of her new friends, Wisp locates the legendary Color Belt and rescues the seven Color Kids, who had been trapped by the King of Shadows.
 Using the Color Belt, Wisp and the Sphere of Light defeat the King of Shadows, liberate the sprites, and bring color and beauty to the land, henceforth called Rainbow Land.
 Wisp is renamed Rainbow Brite in honor of her new role as the leader of the Color Kids, who are together in charge of all the colors in the universe.

 The Color Kids spread color across the universe from the Color Console inside the Color Castle.
 Each Color Kid is in charge of their respective color, has a personal sprite and manages a number of like-colored sprites that mine Color Crystals from the nearby Color Caves.
 These crystals are processed into Star Sprinkles which are the essential components to brightening and coloring any object or place.
 The Star Sprinkles also power Rainbow Brite's Color Belt, which manifests a powerful multicolored energy force she uses to fight evil and help Starlite travel on.
 Rainbow Brite and the Color Kids' mission is often complicated by the likes of Murky Dismal, his sidekick Lurky, and other villains.
 Brian, a boy from Earth, sometimes assisted Rainbow Brite in her adventures.

-In the movie, Rainbow Brite and the Star Stealer, the setting expands to include the diamond planet, Spectra.
-All the light in the universe must pass through Spectra before coming to Earth.
-However, Earth soon falls into a wintry darkness when the diamond-obsessed Dark Princess decides to steal Spectra for her own.
+In the film, Rainbow Brite and the Star Stealer, the setting expands to include the diamond planet, Spectra.
+All the light in the universe must pass through Spectra before coming to Earth, which soon falls into a wintry darkness when the diamond-obsessed Dark Princess decides to steal Spectra for her own.
 Rainbow Brite and her horse, Starlite, must team with Spectra's boy warrior, Krys, and his robotic horse, On-X, to defeat the powers of darkness and save Spectra, Earth, and the universe.